gyk4j/windydns/nanodns/README.md

 ninja
 ```

-The built executable binary `nanodns.exe` will be in the build directory.
+The built executable binary `nanodns.exe` will be in the build directory, or
+for multi-configuration build in Visual Studio either in `build\Release` or
+`build\Debug` sub-directory.

 # Run